Ctri-The-Third/SpaceTraders_dispatcher/blog/week3.md

 I'm tempted to build new behaviours in pytest - doing a complete repeatable e2e test of behaviours without relying on static values would be a better way of testing the mediator client - whilst testing the individual clients is better handled by unit tests.

 Building it this way also has the advantage of having a satisfying series of green check-marks appear.
 I wonder if there's a way to force pytest tests to run in series not parallel so the results of one feed into the next - probably is.

+# End of week 3

+My conductor script is doing okay, and my dispatcher too.
+I've got a raspberry pi setup outside of my house so I can run a production script continually whilst tinkering with my dev scripts without running into issues.
+I'm not feeling super enthused, and think I need more visual feedback - the ships cargo bay status, credits over time, and the physical location of ships would be excellent things to be able to watch in satisfaction.

+I have access to all that info inside the DB, so I might spend some time organising the data so that it can visualised.
+- a webpage that shows a list of ships (and their cargo capacity), and if possible an image of the starter system.